Enjoy Living Abroad

 This explains a lot, Bradley!

-This blog is a promotion-free zone!
+This blog is a promotion-free zone.

 As my regular readers know, I never get free or discounted goods or services for mentioning anything on this blog (or anywhere else).
-I only write about things that interest me and that I believe might prove useful for you all to know about.
-Whew!
-I wanted to clear that up before we went any further.
-Thanks for listening.
+I only write about things I find interesting and/or useful.

 Picture